GNAR1ZARD/cyberjutsu/_posts/Sys-Admin/2024-04-28-linux-commands.md

 ### The `--help` Option

-Many commands support the `--help` option, which provides a brief summary of the command’s options and usage.
+The `--help` option is a commonly used flag that provides quick reference information about a command, including a summary of its options, usage, and sometimes examples.
+This is especially useful for getting a quick overview of commands without consulting full documentation.

 **Basic Usage**: